SpaceMonkeyAlfa/macagotchi-pi/README.md

 *Note that you will need adminstrator priveleges on the raspberry pi that you are using.*
 1. Install the 2 in 13 *touch* E-paper HAT.
-2. Follow this tutorial until it the "Download the Demo" stage begins.
+2. Follow [this tutorial](https://www.waveshare.com/wiki/2.13inch_Touch_e-Paper_HAT_Manual#Raspberry_Pi) until it the "Download the Demo" stage begins.
 Since macagotchi comes pre-installed with the waveshare drivers, you will not need to complete this step.
-3. Run `git clone https://github.com/SpaceMonkeyAlfa/macagotchi-pi` in your root directory.
+3. Run `git clone https://github.com/SpaceMonkeyAlfa/macagotchi-pi` in your user directory.
 4. Run `sudo crontab -e` and select the nano text editor
-5. At the end of the document, type `@reboot sudo python3 /home/[your username here]/macagotchi/scripts/macagotchi.py` with [your username here] replaced with you guessed it, your username.
+5. At the end of the document, type `@reboot sudo python3 /home/[your username here]/macagotchi/scripts/macagotchi.py` with [your username here] replaced with, you guessed it, your username.
 6. Press ^S and ^X to save and exit crontab.
 7. Run `sudo reboot`
-Once the pi reboots, the screen should update to show your macagotchi's face after 20 seconds.
+Once the pi reboots, the screen should update to show your macagotchi's face after about 20 seconds.
 Congratulations!
 You are now the proud owner of a macagotchi.

-** Changing the name of your macagotchi ***
+## Changing the name of your macagotchi

 By default, your macagotchi's name is set to the current username.
 To change the name, simply:
 1. Run `cd macagotchi/scripts` to enter the scripts and save files directory
 2. Run `nano name.txt`
 3. Type in the new name for your macagotchi.
 4. Press ^S ^X to save and exit.
 5. The next time the screen refreshes, you should see the new name.
 If not, you may need to reboot your pi.
 You can do that by pressing and holding on the power button for 2 seconds, then releasing, then waiting for the green light from your pi to go off, unplugging it and plugging it in again.

+## (◕ ‿ ◕) Bye!